 Increasing Sampling Points.
 Preacher comes with the fundamental property that the closer the trusted sampling points (e.g., trusted switches) are found near the flow endpoints (e.g., hosts), the tighter the security guarantees Preacher can provide.
-We suggest to extend Preacher to other devices such as the hosts of the network and analyze the performance gain of such approach.
+Clearly if a packet is not sampled correctly (according to the assignment) before (and after) an attack point, the attack will not be detected.